Infinite MHz

 Infinite MHz is a TV show from the mid-1990s to early 2001 about PC games.
-It primarily aired on public-access television cable TV in New England, and was based out of Cape Cod, MA.
+It primarily aired on public-access television cable TV throughout New England, and was based out of Cape Cod, MA.
 It only held out for a brief period on national cable television.
+The two creator/hosts were Jess Holderbaum and Bradley Ouimette with guest appearances by Jim Peterson.